 - 1 cup heavy whipping cream

-- Place egg whites in a bowl; let stand at room temperature for 30 minutes.
-Meanwhile, in another bowl, cream butter and sugar.
+- Place egg whites in a mixing bowl; let stand at room temperature for 30 minutes.
+Meanwhile, in another mixing bowl, cream butter and sugar.
 Add egg yolks, milk and vanilla; mix well.
 Combine flour, baking powder and salt; add to creamed mixture (batter will be thick).
 Place in two greased and floured 9-in. round baking pans; set aside.

 - Add vanilla to egg whites; beat on medium speed until soft peaks form.
 Gradually beat in sugar, 1 tablespoon at a time, on high until stiff glossy peaks form and sugar is dissolved.
 Spread evenly over batter, sealing edges to sides of pans.
 Sprinkle nuts on top of one pan.

 - Bake at 350° for 30-35 minutes or until golden brown.
 Cool for 10 minutes before removing from pans to wire racks.
 Place layers so meringue side is up; cool completely.